DAC Extensions

 DAC Field Read and Write Operations

-The MYOB Advanced Framework can access the value of a DAC field only through an instance of the base DAC.
+The MYOB Acumatica Framework can access the value of a DAC field only through an instance of the base DAC.
 The instance of the DAC extension is used to get the field value only when the field is declared in the extension and is not present in the base DAC.

 To assign a value to a field, the application developer should use the instance of the base DAC.
 You must use the instance of a DAC extension to assign a field value when the field is declared within the extension and is not present in the base DAC.